A & C Driving School

 Some of the aspects of your driving that will be assessed will include:

-• Road positioning and passing;
+• Road positioning and overtaking;

 • Observation and use of mirrors